Your Questions Answered

 Q. Is a Waterproof Pack Liner the same as a dry bag?

 A. Yes.
 Any waterproof bag will be fine including thick garbage bags so long as it keeps the contents of your pack dry.

-A. Roughly 7000m broken up over several portages.
+A. Roughly 7000m broken up over a dozen portages.

 For those not familiar with packrafting, see the following link.

-A. This depends on your route choice, but almost all teams will likely swim up to 100m during the 2019 event.
+A. This depends on your route choice, but most teams will likely swim up to 50m during the 2021 event.

 Q. What type of bivvy bags do you recommend?